 Russell Hobby

 I am chief executive of Teach First and a board member or adviser to several charities and think tanks.
-Previously, I was general secretary of the National Association of Head Teachers for seven years and, before that, a management consultant.
+I am a non-exec at Queen Victoria Hospital NHS Trust in East Grinstead.
+Previously, I was General Secretary of the National Association of Head Teachers for seven years and, before that, a management consultant.
 I have worked as a cleaner, a checkout assistant, a solderer in a solar panel factory, a box packer and a salesperson.

 This site holds my personal thoughts and does not represent the views or positions of any organisation I work for or with, past or present.